bjornmeansbear/lectureScripts/WhatIsSGD.md

 ### Amager Bakke Vapor Ring Rendering

-Copenhagen waste to energy plant is so clean it puffs just c02 and water vapro...
+Copenhagen waste to energy plant is so clean it puffs just c02 and water vapor...
 Captures 1 ton of C02, then exhausts it as a smoke ring.
 Help you visualize this otherwise intangible!?

 ### Climate Design Posters?